git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Keep the **Master button** pressed for a screen which allows to toggle perspectives and panels.
 * **Footswitch 1**: Sends sustain.
 * **Footswitch 2**: Function can be configured in the settings (see the descriptions of the settings below).
-* **Arrows**: The cursor keys change the track page (device, layers) and scene bank, except in the browser they change the browser tabs. **Center button** (Push 3 only): Starts the selected scene aith alternate option (Bitwig only).
+* **Arrows**: The cursor keys change the track page (device, layers) and scene bank, except in the browser they change the browser tabs. **Center button** (Push 3 only): Starts the selected scene with alternate option (Bitwig only).
-* **Shift+Touchstrip**: Change behavior of touchstrip: Send pitch bend, a midi CC or a mixed mode.
+* **Shift+Touchstrip**: Change behavior of touch-strip: Send pitch bend, a midi CC or a mixed mode.
 If mixed mode is selected upwards pitch bend is sent and downwards the select midi cc.
 * **Shift+Track**: Turn off/on VU meters.
 * **Browse**: Enters Preset selection mode for a device.
 If no device is selected the browser is opened to add a device.
 * **Add Track**: Opens the menu for inserting tracks.
 Tracks with pre-configured devices can be configured in the settings.